benjisidi/saltmarsh/Session 4 - Tertiated.md

 - [[A Dwarf]]: Very bored - "what the fuck am I doing here"

 There are some pleasantries, then we get down to brass tax.
 Sea Princes don't usually operate this close to Saltmarsh, so if we destroy this ship we reckon they'll leave.
 If we destroy the ship, they'll probably not come back.
 We'll get paid 450gp, of which we've already been paid 150.

+## Planning the attack
+- Agavea shows us a sea prince brand which has been tattoo'd over
+-
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading